catalinaescalona/greendevs/FINAL_REPORT.md

-# Project Title
-Pollaris: Crafting Polls and Charting Trends
+# Pollaris: Crafting Polls and Charting Trends
-A web app where users can create and vote on their own polls.
+Pollaris is a web app where users can create their own polls, share them with others, and analyze the trends.

-## Team
+## Team Information
 Team 4 - Greendevs

 Team Member Info (Name, Email, GitHub Username)